Riazulhasan3002122/ECE-3118/documentation.md

 # Git Adding
 If we want to add a file to git , firstly we have to stage that file for committing.
 For staging this file we have to write:
 > git add -A

+# Git Commiting
+After staging a file by adding, we need to create a checkpoint.
+To create a checkpoint we have to write:
+> git commit -m "commiting name"